-IV.
-CONCLUSION
+V. CONCLUSION

-We are constructing SuperCam, a 64-pixel heterodyne imaging spectrometer for the 870 μm atmospheric window.
+We are constructing SuperCam, a 64-pixel heterodyne imaging spectrometer for the 870 $\mu$ m atmospheric window.
 A key project for this instrument is a fully sampled Galactic plane survey covering over 500 square degrees of the Galactic plane and molecular cloud complexes.
-This 12CO(3-2) and ${}^{13}CO(3-2)$ survey has the spatial (23") and spectral (0.25 km/s) resolution to disentangle the complex spatial and velocity structure of the Galaxy along each line of sight.
+This CO(3-2) and CO(3-2) survey has the spatial (23") and spectral (0.25 km/s)

+resolution to disentangle the complex spatial and velocity structure of the Galaxy along each line of sight.
 SuperCam was designed to complete this survey in two observing seasons at the Heinrich Hertz Telescope, a project that would take a typical single pixel receiver system 6 years of continuous observing to complete.
 Prototypes of all major components have been completed and tested.
-The first 1x8 mixer row has been fabricated and has undergone testing.
-Fabrication, and assembly of the final waveguide components is now underway.
-SuperCam will be deployed with 32 pixels on the HHT in the Fall of 2008, with the remaining complement of 32 pixels to be installed at the end of the observing season.
+Fabrication of the final waveguide components is now complete, and assembly is underway.
+One 1x8 mixer module is installed in the cryostat for testing at the University of Arizona, while the remaining modules are being assembled at Caltech.
+We expect to complete the instrument this summer, and deploy on the HHT during the fall observing season.